walkabilly/promotion_tenure/service.md

 2. 2020 MITACS Accelerate.
 Title: Investigation of supportive policy for Active School Travel: Evidence- based recommendations for policies to promote active transportation for school journeys
 3. 2020 European Science Foundation.
 Title: Data mining for real-time bicycle collisions control in cycling cities.
 4. 2019 NSERC Discovery Grant Reviewer.
 Title: Merging measurement theory and technology for more accurate assessment of physical activity

+## <span style="color:#81112c">CIHR Leaderhip and Service</span>

+In the spring of 2020, I led an open letter signed by 103 Early Career Researchers to discuss and put forward solutions regarding the cancellation of the CIHR Spring 2020 Project Grant Competition due to COVID-19 (https://medium.com/@fuller.daniel/open-letter-to-dr-michael-strong-cihr-president-bf621eb0c49e).
+Project Grants are similar to NSERC Discovery or SSHRC Insight Grants.
+Project grants are the backbone of Canadian health research funding and I am told that it is in part because of this letter that the grant competition was reinstated.

+I have also been involved in a number of leadership consultations activities as a early career research playing an important role in the CIHR Institute of Population and Public Health (IPPH) and Institute of Nutrition Metabolism and Diabetes (INMD).

+1. CIHR-IPPH Artificial Intelligence for Public Health Consultation Meeting.
+January 18, 2018.
+Toronto, Ontario.
+1. CIHR-IPPH Healthy Cities Consultation Meeting.
+November 31-December 1, 2017.
+Toronto, Ontario.
+1. CIHR-IPPH Advisory Board Meeting.
+September 21-22, 2017, Toronto, Ontario.
+2. CIHR-INMD Think Tank.
+September 11, 2016.
+Toronto, Ontario.

 ## <span style="color:#81112c">Scientific Peer Review</span>